In this message, I will continue to explore what it means to make

 We who practice ITF Taekwon-Do have a passion for our martial art.

-our training by doing something that we love to do.
-But we must be
+training by doing something that we love to do.
+But we must be aware of

-aware of the danger that this passion could push us to go beyond what
+the danger that this passion could push us to go beyond what is

-painful to be effective.
-But successful training is not measured by how
+to be effective.
+But successful training is not measured by how many

-many times you have repeated a certain movement or sequence.
-In fact,
+times you have repeated a certain movement or sequence.
+In fact, by

-by setting unrealistically high goals for your training, you risk
+setting unrealistically high goals for your training, you risk injury

 It is important to have a realistic plan for your training, one that

-Certainly you should push yourself to do your best, but make sure your
+you should push yourself to do your best, but make sure your goals are

 JG: I would add that if training results in unnecessary